thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 #### Why this is preferred?

-TBD // TODO(saswatamcode): Add in section after implementing PoC
+This is the simplest solution that can be implemented within Thanos Receive that can help us achieve best-effort limiting and stability.
+The fact that it does not rely on inter-Receive communication, which is very complex to implement, makes it a pragmatic solution.

+A full-fledged reference implementation of this can be found here: https://github.com/thanos-io/thanos/pull/5520.

 ## Alternatives

-There are a few alternative to what is proposed above,
+There are a few alternatives to what is proposed above,

 ### Receive Router Validation

 We can implement some new endpoints on Thanos Receive.

-Firstly, we can take advantage of the `api/v1/status/tsdb` endpoint that is exposed by [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats) but is yet to be implemented in Thanos Receive ([in-review PR](https://github.com/thanos-io/thanos/pull/5402) which utilizes tenant headers to get local tenant TSDB stats in Receive).
+Firstly, we can take advantage of the `api/v1/status/tsdb` endpoint that is exposed by [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats) but has been implemented in Thanos Receive ([PR](https://github.com/thanos-io/thanos/pull/5402) which utilizes tenant headers to get local tenant TSDB stats in Receive).

-In its current WIP implementation, it can provide us stats for each local TSDB of a tenant which contains a measure of HEAD series (so active series).
-We can merge this to get the total number of HEAD or active series a tenant has.
+In its current implementation, it can provide us stats for each local TSDB of a tenant which contains a measure of active series (head series).
+It can return stats for all tenants in a Receive instance as well ([PR](https://github.com/thanos-io/thanos/pull/5470)).
+We can merge this across replicas to get the total number of active series a tenant has.

 Furthermore, we also have each tenant’s [Appendable](https://pkg.go.dev/github.com/thanos-io/thanos/pkg/receive#Appendable) in multitsdb, which returns a Prometheus [storage.Appender](https://pkg.go.dev/github.com/prometheus/prometheus/storage#Appender), which can in turn give us a [storage.GetRef](https://pkg.go.dev/github.com/prometheus/prometheus/storage#GetRef.GetRef) interface.
 This helps us know if a TSDB has a cached reference for a particular set of labels in its HEAD.